luiswirth/bsc-thesis/src/matter/conclusion.typ

 Simplicial Complexes of any dimension.
 Embedded or Intrinsic.
 Cubical Cpmples of any dimension.

-PyDEC seems to be the most mature implementation of DEC and 1st order FEEC.
+PyDEC seems to be the most mature implementation of DEC and 1st order FEEC @pydec.
 It implements 1st order Whitney Forms and a Hodge Mass matrix.
 Is support simplicial and cubical complexes (maybe not for FEEC?)
 It can compute cohomology and Hodge decompositions.